 Hello Daydreamers!

-Today you are going to learn how to make the most gorgeous cake toppers with your Cricut (Maker or Explore) for any occasion.
+Today, you will learn how to make gorgeous cake toppers with your Cricut for any occasion.

 Not only will I teach you how to make them from scratch in Cricut Design Space, but I will also provide you with over 10+ SVG cake topper templates that will suit all your crafting needs.
 (Christmas, Wedding, Birthday, Valentines’ Day, etc.)

-There are many ways to make cake toppers with your Cricut, and today I am going to teach three different methods that will set you up for success for any cake topper project you want to take on.
+There are many ways to make cake toppers with your Cricut, and today I will show you a wide variety of methods that will set you up for success.

 In a nutshell, these are the techniques I am going to use through this tutorial.